SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-27-astrazeneca-oxford-vaccine-readout.md

 at half strength.

 That explains the source of the half-dose blunder.
 It does _not_ explain other blunders:
-- __Why didn't they assay a random sample of the doses they got back from the CMOs?__
+- __Why didn't they assay a random sample from each CMO's batch of doses?__
   Just a little in-house QC to make sure they had what they think they had could have saved a world of grief!
 - __Why didn't they randomize the CMO batches between cohorts?__  One of the things that